MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 Analyzing health data involves quickly indicating whether the system is running through metrics.
 Hot analysis of the immediate data triggers an alert if a critical component is detected as unhealthy.

 For example, the component fails to respond to a consecutive series of pings.
-You can, then, take the appropriate corrective action.
+You can then take the appropriate corrective action.
 For more information about analyzing data, reference [Analyze monitoring data for cloud applications](monitor-analysis.md).

 #### Performance targets and non-functional requirements (NFRs)